Desmond Hoyte: 1992 General Election

 Hoyte announced significant electoral reforms in 1990 prior to the 1992 election, influenced by former US President Jimmy Carter.
 These reforms included a ban on the military providing electoral services with the exception of for security purposes, counting being done at the place of voting, the establishment of an independent electoral commission and changes to ballots and ballot boxes.
-According to Hamilton Green, Jimmy Carter personally announced that overseas voting would no longer be allowed to the Guyanese public; overseas voting was used to manipulate the 1968 Guyanese general election.
+According to Hamilton Green, Jimmy Carter personally announced that overseas voting would no longer be allowed to the Guyanese public; overseas voting was used to manipulate the 1968 election in which the PNC consolidated its power.

 Following Hoyte's electoral reforms, the 1992 Guyanese general elections were the first free and fair elections since 1964.
 In the lead-up to the election, Hoyte believed that the PNC could win a free and fair election.
 Initial returns showed an unmistakable trend in favour of the opposition PPP.
 When it became apparent that the PPP was on its way to victory, PNC party supporters took to the streets to attack the headquarters of the electoral commission to try to halt the vote count.
 Hoyte announced that he would resign if this action continued, thus ending the demonstration.

 After two days of counting, Hoyte conceded defeat to the PPP and its leader, Cheddi Jagan.